TUM-DSE/research-work-info/talk/TALK-README.md

     10. Evaluation
     11. Conclusion

-- In general, "less is more" -- We like simple and clean slides.
+- In general, "less is more".
+We like simple and clean slides.
+Please prepare properly!

 ## Length